Code-Institute-Submissions/1st_Milestone_Project/README.md

 TESTING
 ----

+Intentions for customer user story was reached by styling the website in such a way that it reflects the salon's environment.
+Intentions for owner user story was reached by making a form and providing a ``form control`` for required input.

+Contact form has `form control` to make users input required texts.
+There is an issue with the Phonenumber input because it cannot check for letters.
+I just provided a `min-length` and `max-length` just to have some control.
+The `Book a Call button` does not have a `form action` ans cannot send form inputs.

+All external links in the footer will open in a new tab, the navbar links will not; thus will open the chosen part of the website.

 Google maps link opens to the street address of the salon.

-All external links in the footer will open in a new tab, the navbar links will not; thus will open the chosen part of the website.

 The _**Animate on Scroll**_ effect will function upon scrolling upwards and downwards and upon opening a link from navbar.

 The _**Carousel for images**_ automatically srolls the images but the scroll buttons on both sides can make users scroll manually.

-The site was tested on multiple browsers (Chrome, Internet Explorer, Firefox) and on multiple devices (Samsung Note and Galaxy, Samsung tablet, Iphone 8, Ipad) to ensure compatibility and reponsiveness.
+The site was tested on multiple browsers (Chrome, Internet Explorer, Safari) and on multiple devices (Samsung Note and Galaxy, Samsung galaxy tab, Iphone 5, Ipad) to ensure compatibility and reponsiveness.
-During the testing phase...
+During the testing phase, there was no issues regarding responsiveness but there was a layout problem on Samsung tab for the Google maps location.

 ---